-Unlike some cities, Greensboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greensboro are a mix of both white- and blue-collar jobs.
-Overall, Greensboro is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Greensboro who work in office and administrative support (13.63%), sales jobs (13.07%), and management occupations (9.47%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greensboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Greensboro is a city of professionals, sales and office workers, and service providers.
+There are especially a lot of people living in Greensboro who work in sales jobs (11.49%), office and administrative support (11.01%), and management occupations (9.44%).

 Greensboro is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Greensboro has plenty of amenities and opportunities for them, while residents of Greensboro enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Greensboro.

-The population of Greensboro is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 36.58% of adults in Greensboro have a bachelor's degree or even advanced degree.
+The citizens of Greensboro are very well educated compared to the average community in the nation: 38.20% of adults in Greensboro have a bachelor's degree or even advanced degree.

 Greensboro is an extremely ethnically-diverse city.
 The people who call Greensboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Greensboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Greensboro include English, Irish, Scots-Irish, and Italian.
+Important ancestries of people in Greensboro include English, German, Irish, Italian, and Scots-Irish.

 The most common language spoken in Greensboro is English.
 Other important languages spoken here include Spanish and Vietnamese.